 When we founded FAFA.world we had set up an international network of writers with articles based on viewing exhibitions and events around the world that were of interest and in line with our mission.
-With the advent of the COVID pandemic and its restrictions on international travel, and the closing down of museums, galleries, and almost every conceivable performing arts venue, it more or less shut us down and destroyed our original conception of the site.
+The COVID pandemic and its restrictions on international travel and the closing down of museums, galleries, and almost every conceivable performing arts venue, more or less made our original conception of the site nonoperable.
 We have been in hiatus ever since.
 This brought us to a point of having to decide whether we continue or shut down completely.

 It also turns out our track record has been, even in our short life, noteworthy.
 For example, Adam Pendleton has become significantly bigger since we first reviewed his London show.
 Other artists and books and activities we have written about have turned out to have been right on the mark as someone or something that would later blossom into a something more well known and influential in the greater culture.
-Our vision of inclusivity has become even more of a focus now and certainly more relevant than it was when we first started, though when we started we felt it was as relevant and central to everything to begin with.
-It’s just that now the rest of the culture is catching up with where we were to begin with.
-So we were onto something that now seems to be the direction most of the world is trying to get to.
+Our vision of inclusivity has become even more of a focus everywhere else, though when we started we felt it was of prime relevance and central to everything to begin with.
+We were onto something that now seems to be the direction much of the world is trying to get to.
 But we were already there.
 That alone is reason enough to continue.